-2013/14
+2014/15

 £'000

 Surplus for the Year shown in Table 1 -

-Net additional amount required by statute and non-statutory proper practices to be debited or credited to the General Fund Balance for the year 70,572
+Net additional amount required by statute and non-statutory proper practices to be debited or credited to the General Fund Balance for the year 59,413

-Deficit for the Year on the Provision of Services as per Comprehensive Income and Expenditure Statement 70,572
+Deficit for the Year on the Provision of Services as per Comprehensive Income and Expenditure Statement 59,413

 The major element contributing to the difference between the outturn breakeven position and the overall deficit is the inclusion of charges for pension fund benefits (See Statement of Accounts Note 15 and Police Pension Fund Accounts and Notes).
 The pension fund amounts also affect the Balance Sheet, resulting in a negative net worth (more liabilities than assets).
-This treatment is explained further in part 6 which follows.
+This treatment is explained further in part 8 which follows.
 It means that a direct link to the Balance Sheet, reserves and budget monitoring information provided regularly during each year cannot be made without a reconciliation or adjusting out the pension effect.

-4. Regional Working
+6. Collaborative Working

-The Group continued to engage in collaborative working throughout 2013/14 in partnership with the other Yorkshire and the Humber forces.
-The governance for this regional programme of activity was via the Joint Police Authority Committee (JPAC) until 22 November 2012 and is now via the Regional Collaboration Board in accordance with the Heads of Agreement.
+The CCNY continued to engage in collaborative working throughout 2014/15 in partnership with the other Yorkshire and the Humber forces (YATH).
+The governance for this regional programme of activity is via the Regional Collaboration Board in accordance with the Heads of Agreement.
 Up to 31 August 2013 the administration of activities was via the Regional Programme Team, including the financial administration of regional budgets, which was led by West Yorkshire PCC (WYPCC).